cblevins/sp20-space-place/schedule.md

 *Project Example: Shannon*

 **Week 5, 2/5: Space I**
 - Doreen Massey, *For Space*, p.
-1-30.
-- Michel de Certeau, *The Practice of Everyday Life* (Ch.
-7: Walking in the City), p.
-91-110.
+1-15.
+- Listen to first 10:20 of [interview with Doreen Massey](https://www.youtube.com/watch?v=Quj4tjbTPxw) for *Social Science Bites*.
+- George Chauncey, *Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890-1940* p.
+1-8, 23-24, 178-205.
 - Karen Kemp, “Spatial Analysis, A-Z” from *The Spatial Humanities* (p.
 48-53)
 - Choose one of the following readings:
 	- James Oliver Horton and Lois E. Horton, *Black Bostonians* (Revised Edition, 1999), p.
 14-26.